C-Coretex/timehacker/README.md

 The system will automatically arrange your tasks, depending on your preferences and interests.

-~~Built with Clean Architecture.~~

 Stack:
-- ASP.NET
+- ASP.NET 9
-- .NET 8
-- Razor Pages
 - Entity Framework
+- Identity Framework
 - React
+- Docker
+- PostgreSQL